GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

             (beginning-of-line 0)))
       (goto-char (point-max)))))

-;; create dynamic template - append newline and selection text if it presents ;; in org-protocol url or leave only captured link if none (defun capture-get-org-capture-template-body ()
+;; create a dynamic template - append a newline and selection text if it presents ;; in org-protocol URL parameters or leave only captured link if none (defun capture-get-org-capture-template-body ()
   (let ((content (plist-get capture-decoded-org-protocol-query :body)))
     (let ((orglink (concat "* %?[[%(capture-decode-local-string :link)]"